On the monotonicity of the eigenvector method: Abstract

 \section{Abstract}

-Pairwise comparisons are used in a wide variety of decision situations when the importance of different alternatives should be measured by numerical weights.
-One popular method to derive these priorities is based on the right eigenvector of a multiplicative pairwise comparison matrix.
-We introduce an axiom called monotonicity: increasing an arbitrary entry of a pairwise comparison matrix should increase the weight of the favoured alternative (which is in the corresponding row) by the greatest factor and should decrease the weight of the favoured alternative (which is in the corresponding column) by the greatest factor.
-It is proved that the eigenvector method violates this natural requirement.
-We also investigate the relationship between non-monotonicity and the Saaty inconsistency index.
-It turns out that the violation of monotonicity is not a problem in the case of nearly consistent matrices.
-On the other hand, the eigenvector method remains a dubious choice for inherently inconsistent large matrices such as the ones that emerge in sports applications.
+Pairwise comparisons are used in a wide variety of decision situations where the importance of alternatives should be measured on a numerical scale.
+One popular method to derive the priorities is based on the right eigenvector of a multiplicative pairwise comparison matrix.
+We consider two monotonicity axioms in this setting.
+First, increasing an arbitrary entry of a pairwise comparison matrix is not allowed to result in a counter-intuitive rank reversal, that is, the favoured alternative in the corresponding row cannot be ranked lower than any other alternative if this was not the case before the change (rank monotonicity).
+Second, the same modification should not decrease the normalised weight of the favoured alternative (weight monotonicity).
+Both properties are satisfied by the geometric mean method but violated by the eigenvector method.
+The axioms do not uniquely determine the geometric mean.
+The relationship between the two monotonicity properties and the Saaty inconsistency index are investigated for the eigenvector method via simulations.
+Even though their violation turns out not to be a usual problem even for heavily inconsistent matrices, all decision-makers should be informed about the possible occurrence of such unexpected consequences of increasing a matrix entry.